ewjay/fapiwiki/FAPI_Meeting_Notes_2021-10-06_Atlantic.rst

 ======================
 OpenID Foundation Workshop moved to December (Mike L.)
 ---------------------------------------------------------
 It was originally planned for Oct.
-21 but it collides with Authenticate so it was pushed to December.
+21 but it collides with Authenticate so it was pushed to December 9.

 Authenticate/FIDO (Gail)
 ---------------------------